Professor Nigel Mountney

 Responsibilities

-• Director, Institute of Applied Geoscience. http://www.see.leeds.ac.uk/research/iag/
+• Director, Institute of Applied Geoscience. https://www.see.leeds.ac.uk/research/iag/

-• Director, Shallow-Marine Reearch Group. http://smrg.leeds.ac.uk
+• Director, Fluvial, Eolian & Shallow-Marine Research Group. https://frg.leeds.ac.uk

 Research interests

 I am the Founder, Director and Principal Investigator of the Fluvial, Eolian & Shallow-Marine Research Group (FRG-ERG-SMRG), a Joint Industry Project (JIP) that has attracted sponsorship from 17 international companies and research Councils (e.g. NERC).
-These ventures have enabled me to successfully fund and supervise over 45 postgraduate research studentship projects.
+These ventures have enabled me to successfully fund and supervise over 50 postgraduate research studentship projects.

 One major component of my research is in field-based data collection; I have undertaken and led fieldwork in >30 countries on 6 continents, often in extreme environments, such as the hyper-arid Namib Desert and sub-glacial rivers in Iceland.
 I also undertake numerical modelling work to predict sedimentary system response to changing environmental conditions.
 From an applied standpoint, forward stratigraphic models have been developed for predicting the impact of lithological heterogeneities at a range of scales.
 Such models help predict fluid-flow behaviour in groundwater aquifers and reservoirs.
 One branch of my research has developed a series of databases for the characterization of sedimentary deposits.
 Sedimentary architectural databases find application in quantifying rates of environmental change but are also used to predict the arrangement of subsurface deposits that form reservoir hosts for water, carbon dioxide and subsurface hydrogen storage.
-Such database-driven subsurface characterisation is also used to guide geothermal energy solutions.
-These databases (FAKTS, SMAKs and DASA) are the largest and most sophisticated databses of their type yet created.
+Such database-informed subsurface characterisation is also used to guide geothermal energy solutions.
+These databases (FAKTS, SMAKS and DASA) are the largest and most sophisticated of their type yet created.
 Research results arising from this research are fundamentally changing how we understand the development of fluvial successions.

-I have published more than 150 research manuscripts in peer-reviewed journals and special publications.
+I have published more than 180 research manuscripts in peer-reviewed journals and special publications.
 My publications are primarily focussed on the science of sedimentology, stratigraphy and basin analysis.
 I publish on topics whereby sedimentological concepts and thinking are applied widely to research problems more generally.
-I have published in a wide range of leading international journals in the fields of sedimentology, stratigraphy, basin analysis, carbon capture and storage, numerical modelling, geomorphology, hydrology, hydrogeology, palaeoclimatology and palaeoecology.
+I have published in a wide range of leading international journals in the fields of sedimentology, stratigraphy, basin analysis, carbon capture and storage, geothermal energy, numerical modelling, geomorphology, hydrology, hydrogeology, palaeoclimatology and palaeoecology.
 Thus, my research is both multidisciplinary and interdisciplinary.
 Many of my papers provide research outputs of commercial value; they find application to better predict subsurface lithological heterogeneity, groundwater aquifers, and for identifying possible sites for long-term underground storage of carbon via carbon capture and underground storage (CCUS) schemes, shorter-term storage of hydrogen to be used as a clean fuel source, and subsurface sites of potential geothermal energy.
 The database concepts outlined in Colombera et al. (2012, 2013, 2017) are used widely in industry for characterisation of fluvial reservoirs, for example.

-<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
+<h4>Research projects</h4> <p>Some research projects I'm currently working on, or have worked on, will be listed below.
 Our list of all <a href="https://environment.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>

 Qualifications